 A specific test case can then be opened in an overlay, where both the input of the test, your program's output, the expected output and error messages if any are shown.
 The input/output will be truncated for very large tests, but all the test-data can then be downloaded as a zip-file instead.

-An assignment consists of a set of exercises similar to the training exercises, but since the solutions to these exercises are to be handed in, the exercises have a due-date and most of the test-data will likely be hidden.
+An assignment consists of a set of exercises similar to the training exercises, but since the solutions to these exercises are to be handed in, the exercises have a due date and most of the test-data will likely be hidden.

-Any number of solutions can be submitted to the exercises of an assignment, but only the last submission before the due-time will count as the solution handed in.
+Any number of solutions can be submitted to the exercises of an assignment, but only the last submission before the due date will count as the solution handed in.
 For the visible test data you will be able to see if the solution solved all tests or failed some.
 If all visible tests are passed, but the exercise has hidden tests, the solution will get the submitted status (see submission status) to indicate that only the visible test-cases are passed but the solution still might be wrong.

 Assignments can be handed in in groups (if allowed by the course administrator).
 To form a group to an assignment, one person has to invite all the other group members, who then have to accept the invitation.
 When working in a group, all submissions to the assignment are shared, so all members of the group can submit solutions and all members can see each others submissions.
 This means that all group members can submit the handin submission (the last submission), not only the group leader.